Laragear/Preload/README.md

 This package includes a simple condition callback: return `true` each 10,000 requests.
 The number of requests, the cache to use and the key for the cache can be set in the [`condition` section of the configuration](#condition).

 On some scenarios, you may want to use a random seed, or generate a list periodically.
-You can create your own condition by setting the callback in your `AppServiceProvider`.
+You can create your own condition by setting the callback in your `AppServiceProvider`:

 ```php
 use Laragear\Preload\Facades\Preload;